Vanderbilt and Virginia met in the national championship series on June 22, 2015. (John Russell)

 His first Vanderbilt team in 2003 finished 27-28 overall and 14-16 in the SEC, good enough for second in the Eastern Division.
 It earned a conference tournament berth with a season-ending sweep of Tennessee capped by a dramatic ninth-inning rally in the series finale.
 The overall and conference victory totals were the most by a first-year Vanderbilt coach and were made more impressive by the fact that the Commodores were 12-5 in one-run games.
 That squad set then school records for fielding percentage (.972), fewest errors in a season (60), most saves in a season (15) and fewest walks allowed in a season (168).
 The team notched series victories over nationally-ranked conference foes LSU, Auburn and Florida, each among the top 15 at the time.
 Plus, on May 6, 2003, Vanderbilt recorded the first perfect game in school history, which was a collective effort.
 Four different pitchers contributed to the 4-0 victory over Western Kentucky.

-Corbin, along with his coaching staff, are a tireless group that saw their recruiting efforts pay in 2005, 2011 and 2012 as their recruiting class was labeled the nation's best by Baseball America.
-Professional baseball has also taken notice of the program with eight Commodores being selected in the first round since 2003.
+Corbin, along with his coaching staff, are a tireless group that have seen their recruiting efforts pay in 2005, 2011, 2012 and 2015 as their recruiting class was labeled the nation’s best by Baseball America.
+Professional baseball has also taken notice of the program with 12 Commodores being selected in the first round since 2003.